rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 ## Conclusion

-When you write safe Rust, then the compiler is responsible for preventing undefined behavior.
-When you write any unsafe code, you are responsible for preventing undefined behavior.
+To sum it all up: When you write safe Rust, then the compiler is responsible for preventing undefined behavior.
+When you write any unsafe code, *you* are responsible for preventing undefined behavior.
+Rust's const-eval system has a stricter set of rules governing what unsafe code has defined behavior: specifically, reinterpreting (aka "transmuting") a pointer value as a `usize` is undefined behavior during const-eval.
 If you have undefined behavior at const-eval time, there is no guarantee that your code will be accepted from one compiler version to another.

-The compiler team is hoping that issue [#99923][] is an exceptional fluke and that the 1.64 stable release will not encounter any other surprises related to this change to the const-eval machinery.
+The compiler team is hoping that issue [#99923][] is an exceptional fluke and that the 1.64 stable release will not encounter any other surprises related to the aforementioned change to the const-eval machinery.

 But fluke or not, the issue provided excellent motivation to spend some time exploring facets of Rust's const-eval architecture, and the Miri interpreter